-This medicinal product contains less than 1 mmol sodium (23 mg) per dose, i.e. it is practically "sodium-free".
+This medicinal product contains less than 1 mmol sodium (23 mg) per dose, i.e. is essentially 'sodium-free'.

 Interactions

 No studies have been performed to record the interactions during concomitant use of caplacizumab and oral anticoagulants (e.g. vitamin K antagonists or direct oral anticoagulants [DOAC] such as thrombin inhibitors or factor Xa inhibitors) or high-dosed heparin (see "Warnings and precautions / For concomitant use of oral anticoagulants or high-dosed heparin").